suhaassreedhar/MyBank/README.md

 # MyBank
-Simple app which maintains the bank account
+Simple app that maintains the bank account

 You can perform the following transactions